-The Community Arbitration Board (CAB) will convene at the request of the Director of Residence Life or designee if a matter of student conduct meets requirements for such a meeting.
-The meeting will consist of the members of the Board (faculty chair, Vice President for Campus Life and Operational Management, student representative, the Director of Residence Life or designee, any student(s) involved in the incident, students' mentors, and reporting parties or witnesses.
+Community Arbitration Council (CAC).
+The CAC will convene at the request of the Director of Residence Life or designee if a matter of student conduct meets requirements for such a meeting.
+The meeting will consist of members of the Council (an Academic Affairs, Campus Life, and student representative) and the Director of Residence Life or designee, any student(s) involved in the incident, students' mentors, and reporting parties or witnesses.

-Community Review Board.

-At the conclusion of the CAB meeting, the decision will be remanded to the Community Review Board (CRB) for an internal review.
-CRB consists of two faculty members, one of which is chair, and two students.
-At the conclusion of the Community Arbitration Process at the CAB level. seven individuals (three members of the CAB and four members of the CRB) will have reviewed the decision that will be rendered to the student(s) involved.
+Community Review Council (CRC).
+At the conclusion of the CAC meeting, the decision will be remanded to the Community Review Council (CRC) for an internal review.
+CRC consists of two representatives from Academic Affairs and two students.
+At the conclusion of the Community Arbitration Process at the CAC level, seven individuals (three members of the CAC and four members of the CRC) will have reviewed the decision that will be rendered to the student(s) involved.

 Appeal Process.
-Any student given a sanction by a Conduct Officer in an Educational Conference has the right to appeal the decision within five business days of receiving the resolution.
-All appeals must be provided in writing to the Office of Residence Life by 4:30 p.m. on the fifth business day.
-Based on who initially adjudicated the matter, the appropriate individual will be identified to review the appeal.
-Appeals must be based on one of the following:

-(1) New evidence relevant to the reviewed matter and a reason why it was not available at the time of the hearing.

-(2) A perceived violation of due process and justification for the claim, or (3) unjust sanctions or a lack thereof with an explanation for the reason for such claim.
+Any student given a sanction by a Conduct Officer in an Educational Conference has the right to appeal a decision within five business days of receiving the resolution.
+All appeals must be provided in writing to Residence Life by 4:30 PM on the fifth business day.
+Based on who initially adjudicated the matter, the appropriate individuals will be identified to review the appeal.
+Appeals must be based on one of the following: (1) New evidence relevant to the reviewed matter and a reason why it was not available at the time of the hearing, (2) a perceived violation of due process and justification for the claim, or (3) unjust sanctions or lack thereof with an explanation for the reason for such claim.
 The individual reviewing the appeal will have five business days from receipt of the appeal to determine if it will be granted.
 Should an appeal be granted, the appropriate individual or hearing body based on the nature of the alleged incident would review the matter.
 The same individual or hearing body cannot review a granted appeal.
 If an appeal is not granted, the matter is considered resolved.
 A letter will follow this from the individual who reviewed the appeal.